JuanTobon7/JuanTobon7/README.md

 I'm a 20-year-old student at **Universidad de los Llanos**, a developer, and an enthusiastic learner!

-- 🌱 I’m currently learning **PHP** and improving my **English**.
+- 🌱 I’m currently learning improving my **English**.
 - 🎸 I enjoy playing the guitar during my free time.
 - ⚽ I love playing football and practiced boxing for three years.
 - 🙏 I am grateful to God for always being by my side and guiding me.
-- 🎯 2025 Goals: Enhance my skills in PHP, contribute to open-source projects, and expand my coding knowledge.
+- 🎯 2025 Goals: Enhance my skills in JAVA, contribute to open-source projects, and expand my coding knowledge.
 - 😄 Fun fact: Always maintaining a positive attitude and energy to tackle challenges.
 While I focus seriously when coding, I enjoy connecting with others and staying cheerful.

 ---